Arc’teryx Proton LT Hoody

 - The outer fabric is durable and holds up in wet and windy conditions.

 - The kind of quality fit we’ve come to expect from Arc’teryx: trim enough for active use but not restricting.

 - No Slip Zip keeps the main zipper from self-opening (an issue we had with the previous version of the jacket).

 What We Don’t

-Patagonia gets a lot of credit for launching active insulation into the mainstream with their Nano-Air Hoody.
-The Patagonia jacket offers very similar warmth and breathability as the Proton LT, but is 0.5 ounces lighter and gets the slight edge in comfort with its pillowy soft feel.
-On the other hand, the Proton LT has proven to be more durable than our Nano-Air, which had an issue with pilling around the back of the neck and sleeves.
-We also prefer the trim fit of the Arc’teryx to the Patagonia’s slightly boxy cut.
+The Proton LT is one of our favorite synthetic jackets for its great mix of breathability, durability, mobility, and comfort.
+However, Patagonia gets a lot of credit for launching active insulation into the mainstream with their Nano-Air Hoody.
+The Patagonia jacket offers similar breathability as the Proton LT, but runs slightly cooler with 60g FullRange insulation, clocks in 1 ounce lighter, and gets the slight edge in comfort with its pillowy soft feel.
+On the other hand, the Proton LT has proven to be more durable than our Nano-Air, which has shown wear with heavy use.
+We also prefer the trim fit of the Arc’teryx to the Patagonia’s slightly boxier cut.
 In the end, we think both are top-notch synthetics that meet the demands of winter climbers, backcountry skiers, and all-around alpine explorers.